Dawwa1/BackupBot/README.md

 # PUBLIC VERSION BRANCH

-public version of the bot that basically acts as an API for mongodb
+public version of the bot that will basically acts as an API for mongodb

 ## Idea:
 - You invite the bot to your server and run `/setup`